Implementing LLaMA3 in 100 Lines of Pure Jax

 We cannot provide tokens directly to a model because tokens are discrete, while neural networks operate on continuous numerical data this is important for performing mathematical operations.
 Therefore, we use an embedding layer to convert the discrete tokens into a continuous vector space.
 These embeddings also help encode the semantic and syntactic relationships between tokens.

 There are two types of embeddings: static and dynamic.
 We use dynamic embeddings to train LLMs.
 Why?
-Because static embeddings work well for finding similarities between words and representing them in a similar vector space, as seen in the first image.
+Because static embeddings work well for finding similarities between words and representing them in a similar vector space.

-However, they suffer from semantic ambiguity, as shown in the second image.
+However, they suffer from semantic ambiguity.
 This is where Self-Attention comes in, it refines these embeddings to incorporate context.
 So, we start with random embeddings and update them according to the context.

 # Converting the input tokens into embeddings